jrglasgow/wcm_docksal/README.md

     - memcached
     - mcrouter - for testing
     - nutcracker/twemproxy - for testing
 1. import the database
-    1. truncates the database named default
+    1. if file is *.sql.gz - truncate the 'default' database
-    1. loads the database file in
+    1. imports the database file into 'default' database
-    1. sanitizes the user emails
+    1. sanitizes the user emails - no truncation as it is not in a *.sql.gz file
-    1. repeats for all db backup files in the directory in alphabetical order, so the first one loaded will be truncated, try to only put one file in the db directory at a time
+    1. Repeats for all databases in alphabetical order,

 Drush
-  To run Drush in the project either use 'fin drush' or add the following bash alias alias drush='fin drush'
-  An alias is already added when running 'fin init' alias drush='fin drush -i /var/www/.docksal/drush_commands' which allows you to also add additional drush commands or extensions to .docksal/drush_commands
+  To run Drush in the project either use 'fin drush' or add the following bash alias alias drush='fin drush -i /var/www/.docksal/drush_commands' which allows you to also add additional drush commands or extensions to .docksal/drush_commands